Summer vegetable soup is an easy, light soup that is a celebration of the great produce available from a spring and

 - Add the potatoes, courgettes, garlic, and oregano to the pan season with salt and pepper and cook for 5 minutes stirring occasionally.

-- Cut your cherry tomatoes into halves or quarters depending on size.
+- Cut the cherry tomatoes into halves or quarters depending on size.

 - Pour in the vegetable stock and cook for 10 minutes.

 - Add the parmesan cheese and pasta and again cook for 5 minutes or until the pasta is cooked.

 - Add the tomatoes and cook until just warmed.